 2.4.
 Alaskan Wildlife

-When is the best time to visit Alaska for wildlife viewing?
-Summer is the best time for Alaskan wildlife viewing from May to September.
-Watching fly-in bear usually begins in mid-June but is best viewed in July.
+From May to September, summer is the best time for viewing Alaskan wildlife.
+Watching fly-in bears usually begins in mid-June but is best viewed in July.
 One can observe moose all year round.

 Wildlife is active, especially during September, and it is the best time to visit Alaska to see this wildlife getting ready for winter hibernation to stock food and hunt.

 In March and April, one can see gray whales over the coast.
 Humpback whales appear from May to September.
 These humpback whales are omnivores that feed on abundant fish, plankton, and crustaceans.
 Orcas are killer whales that one can find year-round.